Conversion

 Time-on-Site and Other Misleading KPIs

 Spending a long time on a page is not a guarantee of interest.
-It doesn’t matter if someone took the time to peruse your About page.
-The question is: what did they do next?
+It doesn’t matter if someone took the time to peruse your about page.
+The question is, what did they do next?
 You want buyers, not readers.

-When it comes to metrics, you want quick, accessible, meaningful numbers, not dozens of data points that don’t connect to growth.
+When it comes to performance marketing metrics, you want quick, accessible, meaningful numbers, not dozens of data points that don’t connect to growth.
 Cut out the noise by focusing on the following metrics.
 Think of this as your marketing health dashboard — simple, relevant, and actionable.

 Five Numbers That Actually Reflect Marketing ROI